 - The presence of alcohol, drugs or their paraphernalia in the car

-- The inability of the motorist to speak clearly and their eyes are glassy and red
+- The inability of the motorist to speak clearly and eyes are bloodshot or glassy

-As earlier mentioned, if a police officer has reason to suspect the driver of drunk or drugged driving, he or she will subject the driver to further tests.
+As mentioned earlier, if a police officer has reason to suspect the driver of drunk or drugged driving, he or she will subject the driver to further tests.
 Based on the results of the various tests carried out, the driver may be charged with multiple offenses such as:

 - Driving while your BAC is at 0.08% or more VEH 23152(b)